SeanWeber/ccmas-imgen/docs/source/project.rst

 The main goal of our project is to create a creative multi-agent system that paints images.

 Each agent receives an image from the inspiring set.
-Based on the image, an agent generates a palette of colors and a set of brushes.
+Based on the image (reference image), an agent generates a palette of colors and a set of brushes.
+A brush extracts information about patterns in the reference image, specifically about edges.
+The agent tries to recreate the target image using its tools.

 Agents share a common canvas.
-In every iteration, each agent draws a stroke in the canvas using one of its brushes and a color from its palette.
+In every iteration, each agent paints a stroke on the canvas using one of its brushes with a color from its palette.
 Every agent's goal is to propagate the style of 'his' image into the final painting.

-The system uses two-level evaluation.
-Firstly, each agent is able to evaluate value, novelty and surprisingness of a stroke.
-Secondly, the environment is able to estimate the quality of the agents' painting.
-This allows us to compare results from different sets of agents (and different runs).
+Each agent is able to evaluate value, novelty and surprisingness of a stroke.
+The value is defined as a similarity of the stroke to the area of the image where stroke should be painted.
+The novelty is measured according to the position in target image.
+If there are already many strokes painted in that position, the novelty value is low.
+Surprisingness is defined as a similarity to strokes the agent has in its memory.

 This process is visualised in the diagram.